HoLilla/Portfolio/README.md

 ### Business problems using simulated data-sets

-For me it is important to find balance between speed and accuracy for every analysis.
-According to my experience in industry, sometimes a good-enough answer we can reach within an hour is more valuable than the perfect solution we could reach with days or months of work.
-For this reason, below I am showcasing what can I do with less or more time at my hand using 2 made up business questions on 2 distinct data sets I haven’t seen before.
+For me it is important to find a balance between speed and accuracy for every analysis.
+According to my experience in industry, sometimes a good-enough answer within an hour is more valuable than the perfect solution within days or months of work.
+For this reason, below I am showcasing analyses I can do with less or more time, using 2 made up business questions on 2 distinct data sets I haven’t seen prior to the analysis

-Methods used in both exercises: \* Exploration of data distribution \* Data aggregation and wrangling using dplyr \* Data visualization using ggplot2 \* Linear regression using categorical and continuous data
+Methods used in both exercises:

+\*Exploration of data distribution

+\*Data aggregation and wrangling using dplyr

+\*Data visualization using ggplot2

+\*Linear regression using categorical and continuous data

--   **What can I do within 8 hours ?**
+**What can I do within 8 hours ?**

 This analysis explores the impact of joining the subscription programme on a business that cares about customer ordering frequency and value